e2nIEE/pandapower-homepage/_pages/start.md

 ## Installing Python

 pandapower is tested with Python 2.7, 3.4, 3.5 and 3.6.
 We recommend the [Anaconda Distribution](https://www.anaconda.com/), which provides a Python distribution that already includes a lot of modules for scientific computing that are needed.
-Simply [download]([Anaconda Distribution](https://www.anaconda.com/download) and install the newest version of Anaconda and you are all set to run pandapower.
+Simply [download](https://www.anaconda.com/download) and install the newest version of Anaconda and you are all set to run pandapower.

-pandapower can of course also be used with other distributions besides Anaconda.
+Of course it is also possible to use pandapower with other distributions besides Anaconda.
 It is however important that the following packages are included:

 - numpy
 - scipy